queer/singyeong/README.md

 and say something like "send this message to some service in the `backend` application where `version_number >= 2.0.0`."

-Of course, something like that is easy, but 신경 lets you do all, sorts of things easily.
+Of course, something like that is easy, but 신경 lets you do all sorts of things easily.
 For example, suppose you had a cluster of websocket gateways that users connected to and received events over.
 Instead of having to know which gateway a user is connected to, you could trivially express this as a